What is meant by the Great Resignation?

 Instead, job seekers are taking the reins to negotiate details like salary, benefits, working conditions, and other details that otherwise may not have been afforded to them, even months ago.

-So how do you retain your employees in 2021 and beyond?
+So how do you engage and retain your employees in 2021 and beyond?

 - What is Meant by the Great Resignation?

 - What is Causing the Great Resignation?